stevekane/precompiled-template-recipe/README.md

 directory for changes and re-runs the compilation task.

+####Configuration and Testing
-6. Now that you know what you are looking at, configure your Gruntfile by changing the paths at the top to match your project's layout.
+1. Now that you know what you are looking at, configure your Gruntfile by changing the paths at the top to match your project's layout.
-7. Test the precompilation with ```grunt``` and then test that your file watching task is working by typing ```grunt precompile-watch``` and then saving one of your template files.
+2. Test the precompilation with ```grunt``` and then test that your file watching task is working by typing ```grunt precompile-watch``` and then saving one of your template files.
-8. Fin.
+3. Fin.

 ##Discussion
 Precompiling your templates is a must for Ember.js projects that grow beyond a trivial size.